Anthony Brooks: The escape line and escaping

 When World War II began on 1 September 1939, Brooks, 17 years old, was visiting his uncle Norman Brooks' estate near Poligny, Jura in France.
 He applied to the British Embassy in Paris to join the Royal Air Force, but was turned down as too young.
 Working at his uncle's factory he felt more at home with the working class and the servants than he did in the luxurious surroundings of his uncle's estate.
 In June 1940 Nazi Germany invaded France and quickly overran the country and Brooks and his relatives joined millions of French people fleeing the Germans.
 After the armistice they returned to Poligny and Brooks joined his aunt Ruth in assisting stranded British soldiers and airmen to escape from France, now occupied or under the influence of the Germans.
-Brooks and his aunt sheltered the soldiers and on occasion accompanied them to Marseilles where the Pat O'Leary Escape Line organized their escape by boat or foot to Spain and Gibraltar.
+Brooks and his aunt sheltered the soldiers and on occasion accompanied them to Marseille where the Pat O'Leary Escape Line organized their escape by boat or foot to Spain and Gibraltar.

 In 1941, Brook's status in France become dangerous as he was likely to be imprisoned as a British subject.
-In May he fled his uncle's estate and journeyed to Marseilles where he briefly worked with Donald Caskie and the Pat O'Leary Line and led a group of escapees to Spain.
+In May he fled his uncle's estate and journeyed to Marseille where he briefly worked with Donald Caskie and the Pat O'Leary Line and led a group of escapees to Spain.
 The Spanish interned him at the Miranda de Ebro camp for several months.
 He was finally released through the efforts of British authorities and proceeded onward to England, arriving there on 12 October 1941.

-Brook's clandestine activities while still a teen-ager, his wartime experiences in France and Spain, his affinity with the working classes, and his impeccable French, enabling him to pass easily as a Frenchman, served him well in his later work with the SOE.
+Brook's clandestine activities while still a teen-ager, his wartime experiences in France and Spain, his affinity with the working classes, and his fluent French, enabling him to pass as a Frenchman, served him well in his later work with the SOE.